muhammadinzamamamjad/Ecommerce-RJ-TECH/README.md

 # Features
 - **User Authentication:** Leverages ASP.NET Core Identity for seamless user registration, login, and account management.
 - **Intuitive Navigation:** Offers straightforward navigation to easily browse through different product categories.
-- **Search Functionality:** Enables users to find products quickly using keywords or product IDs.
+- **Search Functionality:** Enables users to find products quickly using keywords.
 - **Shopping Cart:** Allows users to add or remove items from their cart and review the total cost before proceeding to checkout.
 - **Admin CRUD Operations:** An admin panel for adding, updating, deleting, and managing product details such as descriptions, images, stock levels, and prices.